Rhetoric of Donald Trump: Overview

 Trump's scenic construction (introduction of characters and setting stage depicting an issue) uses black and white terms such as "totally", "absolutely", "every", "complete", and "forever" to describe malevolent forces, or the coming victory.
 For example, Trump described John Kerry as a "total disaster", and said that Obamacare would "destroy American health care forever".
 Kenneth Burke referred to this type of "all or none" staging as characteristic of "burlesque" rhetoric.
-He frequently shifts positions and contradicts himself, sometimes in the same day, in a rhetorical tactic described as presenting him plausible deniability through dueling narratives and allowing the American public the ability to pick and chose what they want to believe about his intentions.
+He frequently shifts positions and contradicts himself, sometimes in the same day, in a rhetorical tactic described as presenting him plausible deniability through dueling narratives and allowing the American public the ability to pick and choose what they want to believe about his intentions.

 By 2024, The New York Times reported that Trump's speeches had grown "darker, harsher, longer, angrier, less focused, more profane and increasingly fixated on the past" and that experts described it as increasingly rambling, tangential, and featuring behavioral disinhibition as a possible consequence of advancing age and cognitive decline.
 It highlighted an average rally length of 82 minutes compared with 45 minutes in 2016, and a 13% increase in use of all-or-nothing terms such as "always" and "never".
-It also found 32% more negative words than positive words compared with 21% in 2016, and a 69% increase in swearwords.
+It also found 32% more negative words than positive words compared with 21% in 2016, and a 69% increase in swear words.
 Trump described his rambling, off-script style of speaking as "the weave" and insisted it was both intentional and oratorical genius.

 During his second presidency, Trump's rhetoric has leaned into likening himself as a higher figure than president.
 Examples include saying "He who saves his Country does not violate any Law" and comparing himself to a king.
 White House social media posted an image depicting Trump with a crown, and Trump and his allies referred to him with monarchical terminology and claims of divine legitimacy.